Forum | Register | Login | Contact

 The Cornell Rhinoceros

 The tracks turned out to be the work of Cornell student Hugh Troy.
-He and a friend had borrowed a rhino-foot wastepaper basket from a professor's house.
-They had weighted it down with scrap metal then attached it to a clothesline.
+He and a friend had borrowed a rhino-foot wastepaper basket from the office of Professor Louis Agassiz Fuertes, a well-traveled ornithologist who taught at Cornell from 1923 to 1927.
+The two students weighted down the rhino foot with scrap metal then attached it to a 30-foot clothesline.
 Holding the clothesline at either end, they made their way across campus, creating a trail of tracks in the snow up to the edge of the lake.

 The rhinoceros footprints are one of the most famous pranks in Cornell's history.
-However, there is no documentation to prove that the prank happened.
-Therefore, some suggest it may only be a legend.
+However, there's no documentation to prove that the prank happened.
+It may be that Hugh Troy invented the tale later in his life to embellish his reputation as a prankster.

 Links and References